Build a rock for a Django app¶

 cd django-hello-world

-Create the Django application¶
+Create the Django app¶

 Create a requirements.txt